moebiussurfing/ofxSurfingSmooth/README.md

 </details>

 ### TODO
++ Add more types: 2D/3D/4D vectors, colors.
+Using templates [?] ... [_ANY HELP/PULL ON THIS IS REALLY APPRECIATED!_]
 + Add "Real" nested sub-groups tree levels.
 Now the params are recreated on one depth level only.
-+ Add more types: colors, 2D/3D vectors, using templates ? ...
-+ Add thresholds/onSet/bonk independent for each variable/channel: make it functional.
++ Add independent thresholds/onSet for each parameter/channel: make it functional.
 Add callbacks...
 + Add param to calibrate max history smooth/speed.

 ## Authors